Paris police use tear gas, water cannon on 'yellow vest' protests anniversary

 One slogan written on a wall on Place d’Italie on Saturday said: “December 5.
 Early retirement for Macron”

-Reporting by Dominique Vidalon, additional reporting Ricard Lough, Editing by David Evans, Frances Kerry and Clelia Oziel
+Reporting by Dominique Vidalon, additional reporting Ricard Lough, Editing by Angus MacSwan